-Their are good people all over the world arguing over this, but lets have confidence in our own beliefs, and agree to disagree on things that we may not know all reasoning’s why.
+There are good people all over the world arguing over this, but let’s have confidence in our own beliefs and agree to disagree on things that we may not know all reasoning’s why.

 It does not make you wrong or a bad person to stand up for your creed, and it does not make me wrong, or a bad person to defend my creed when attacked and correct myself for attacking.
 There can be two good (GREAT) people who don’t see eye to eye, but they can feel heart to heart.

-Even after my questions, I still believe in The Church of Jesus Christ of Latter Day Saints, and support a decision that was clearly conflicting for it’s Church Leaders to release due to the interpretations.
-Being LDS, does not make me a bad person, and it still and always will teach me to love unconditionally.
+Even after my questions, I still believe in The Church of Jesus Christ of Latter Day Saints, and support a decision that was clearly conflicting for its Church Leaders to release due to the interpretations.
+Being LDS does not make me a wrong person, and it still and always will teach me to love unconditionally.

-I want all of my peeps to know that I do not require any of my friends to have a unity in faith, but want to have a unity in love.
-I love the discussions and comments from all sides, because they make me have to dig deeper, to remember and understand, why I love and believe this gospel with all my heart.
+I want all of my peeps to know that I do not require any of my friends to have unity in faith, but want to have unity in love.
+I love the discussions and comments from all sides because they make me have to dig deeper, to remember and understand, why I love and believe this gospel with all my heart.